 So whats the bright side you might ask?
 People who can stick with their resolutions by the six-month mark are 10 times more likely to keep going versus those who didnt set any resolutions at all.
 In other words, the magic behind setting goals specifically at the start of the New Year has proven advantages versus setting a goal at a random time of year.

-2. Then get super specific.
 Once you have an idea of what you want your resolution to be, make it specific.
 Youre more likely to succeed at goals that are measurable and detailed.
 Instead of setting a vague resolution to lose weight, fine-tune it to achieve better results.
-For example, take this sentence and fill in the blanks: I want to lose ___ pounds before ___ (date) by running ___ miles a week and cutting out ___ from my diet.
+For example, take this sentence and fill in the blanks: want to lose ___ pounds before ___ (date) by running ___ miles a week and cutting out ___ from my diet.

-4. Plan status checks and rewards.
-A common reason people give up on their resolutions is because life just has a tendency to get in the way.
-When things pile up on your to do list, its easy to forget and/or lower the priority of your resolutions.
+A common reason people give up on their resolutions is that life just has a tendency to get in the way.
+When things pile up on your to-do list, its easy to forget and/or lower the priority of your resolutions.
 To help yourself stay focused, set up calendar reminders and notifications to keep your resolutions top of mind.
 Also, schedule status checks to review your progress on a regular basis and identify solutions to any challenges that youre facing.
 You can also come up with incentives like a quarterly reward.
 These rewards can help keep you focused and propel yourself forward throughout the year.

 Making New Years resolutions is a great way to develop critical awareness, build self-trust and grow.
 Change isnt easy, but the rewards can transform your life for the better if you can achieve your goals.
 Remember to believe in yourself and think positively!